 Burnum/Puljane entrance – Despite being one of the park’s lesser visited sites, there is an official entrance at the Roman ruins of Burnum.

 Kistanje/Krka Monastery entrance – The final entrance is at Krka Monastery.
 Although it’s possible to visit by boat, there is a car park on site if you opt to drive.

 Cost – The entrance fee at Krka National Park varies depending on the time of year and what sites you want to visit.
-During low season an entrance ticket which grants you access to the whole park costs just 30 Kuna, whereas the same ticket costs 200 Kuna during peak season (July and August).
+During low season an entrance ticket which grants you access to the whole park costs just 30 Kuna, whereas the same ticket costs 200 Kuna during peak season (June to September).
 Click here for full pricing information from Krka’s official website.

 Tickets can be bought upon arrival at any of the National Park entrances, or you can book online in advance via the official Krka National Park website.

 Parking cost – Parking is free at the official park entrances, although Lozovac has the largest number of parking spaces.
 Despite Skradin being a very popular entrance to Krka National Park, official parking spaces are extremely limited so it’s likely you will have to pay to use an unofficial car park if you visit via this entrance.

 Maps – As there are a number of sections of the park to explore, you may need a few maps for your trip.
 Click here for a guide to Krka National Park, as well as maps for Skradinski buk and Roški slap.